Achyranthes aspera: Description

-Significance

-It is very useful in dropsy, piles, boils and for colic in children.

-It is also used as a cure for cough.

 Uses

 The juice of this plant is a potent ingredient for a mixture of wall plaster, according to the Samarāṅgaṇa Sūtradhāra, which is a Sanskrit treatise dealing with Śilpaśāstra (Hindu precepts of art and construction).

-It is one of the 21 leaves used in the Ganesh Patra Pooja done regularly on Ganesh Chaturthi day.

 Traditional medicine

-A. aspera has been used in folk medicine in countries including Australia.
+A. aspera has been used in folk medicine, such as in Australia in the 19th century.
 The 1889 book The Useful Native Plants of Australia records that this plant was found "in all the tropical and sub-tropical regions of the old world.
 The herb is administered in India in cases of dropsy.
 The seeds are given in hydrophobia, and in cases of snake-bites, as well as in ophthalmia and cutaneous diseases.
 The flowering spikes, rubbed with a little sugar, are made into pills, and given internally to people bitten by mad dogs.
 The leaves, taken fresh and reduced to a pulp, are considered a good remedy when applied externally to the bites of scorpions.
 The ashes of the plant yield a considerable quantity of potash, which is used in washing clothes.
 The flowering spike has the reputation in India (Oude) of being a safeguard against scorpions, which it is believed to paralyse.
 (Drury.)"